kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - Privileged containers can be built on top of existing Windows base images (nanoserver, servercore, etc).
 - A slim base image may be introduced to act as a replacement for [scratch].
 On windows graphdriver calls expect some files (mainly registry hives) and these would be included in the slim base image.
 - Privileged containers will not inherit the same [compatibility requirements](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility) as process isolated containers from an OS perspective.
-Container runtimes like containerd may need to skip OS version checks when pulling/starting these containers.
+Container runtimes like containerd may be able to use fields on `WindowsPodSandboxConfig` to skip OS version checks when pulling/starting these containers in the future.
 This will continue to be investigated as the feature matures.

 #### Container Image Build/Definition